SontranBK/DeepMOT_X/README.md

 | MOT17-04 | 30 - 50  | 26 |
 | MOT17-03 | 50 - 80  | 18 |

-Performance is evaluated with YOLOv4 using [TrackEval](https://github.com/JonathonLuiten/TrackEval).
-Note that neither YOLOv4 nor OSNet was trained or finetuned on the MOT20 dataset, so train set results should generalize well.
-FPS results are obtained on Jetson Xavier NX (20W 2core mode).

-FastMOT has MOTA scores close to **state-of-the-art** trackers from the MOT Challenge.
+DeepMOT_X has MOTA scores close to **state-of-the-art** trackers from the MOT Challenge.
 Increasing N shows small impact on MOTA.
 Tracking speed can reach up to **42 FPS** depending on the number of objects.
-Lighter models (e.g. YOLOv4-tiny) are recommended for a more constrained device like Jetson Nano.
+Lighter models are recommended for a more constrained device like Jetson Nano.
 FPS is expected to be in the range of **50 - 150** on desktop CPU/GPU.

 ## Requirements
 - CUDA >= 10